-- One-way, Two-way Sync: The Templates you create can be one-way or two-way sync.
+The Templates you create can be one-way or two-way sync.
 The data in a one-way sync template is shared in one direction only, whereas in a two-way sync template the data is shared in both directions between both apps.
-The arrows in the bottom left corner of each template indicate whether the template is one-way or two-way sync.
-The template shown above is one-way sync.
+The arrows in the bottom left corner of each template indicate whether the template is a one-way or two-way sync.
+The template shown above is a one-way sync.

 If you have multiple apps you can select the app you want to work on from the drop-down menu in the top right corner of the dashboard.
 This dropdown lists all of your apps.
 You only see templates from the app selected in this menu.
 When you create a new template, it is also created in this app.
 This app selection persists between Templates and Bundles tabs.